ridafkih/re-nfc/README.md

 It's also important to know that if you delete or lose the original database on the Raspberry Pi, all wristband resets will be lost.
 You will have to re-reset them if the worst-case occurs.

-### Prerequisites
+### Prerequisites & Installation

 The Raspberry Pi running the operation must have NodeJS 14.x installed.
 The following commands will get you set up with doing so.
 1. SSH into the Raspberry Pi
 	* `ssh username@raspberrypi`
-1. Update repository list.
+2. Update repository list.
 	* `sudo apt-get update`
 	* `sudo apt-get upgrade`
-2. Enable NodeSource repository for 14.x
+3. Enable NodeSource repository for 14.x
 	* `curl -sL https://deb.nodesource.com/setup_14.x | sudo -E bash -`
-3. Install NodeJS 14.x from package manager.
+4. Install NodeJS 14.x from package manager.
 	* `sudo apt install nodejs`
+5. Ensure Node Package Manager is up-to-date.
+	* `npm i -g npm`
+6. Install libudev
+	* `sudo apt-get install libudev-dev`

 You can run `npm -v` and `node -v` to double check that both are installed, if not begin troubleshooting your node installation.

-### Server Installation
-1. SSH into the Raspberry Pi
-	* `ssh username@raspberrypi`
-2. Clone the repository.
+7. Clone the repository into a repository the account has access to.
 	* `git clone https://github.com/ridarf/re-nfc.git`
-3. Navigate into directory.
+8. Navigate into directory.
 	* `cd re-nfc`
-4. Install dependencies, automatically build & install server.
+9. Install dependencies, automatically build & install server.
 	 **Warning:** Following the next command, you will be asked for administrative permissions in order to proceed with the service installation.
-	* `npm install`
+	* `sudo npm install`

 Next, just be patient.
 After running `npm install` you could find yourself waiting for up to ten minutes, and you will be prompted to enter the root password unless you're in sudo su.